AdminTurnedDevOps/AZ-203-Code/README.md

 # AZ-203-Code
-This repository is for anything code related to the AZ-203.
-It will contain AZ CLI, PowerShell, and maybe even Python.
+This repository is for anything code related to the AZ-203 (Azure Certified Developer).
+It will contain AZ CLI, PowerShell, and Python.

 # What this repo will consist of
 ## Code for: